What is antimicrobial resistance?

 How can antimicrobial resistance be prevented?

-It is not possible to completely eliminate antimicrobial resistance, as microbes will always be able to modify themselves and adapt to their environment.
-However, slowing the spread of antimicrobial resistance and developing new treatments are realistic goals.
-Reaching these goals will require action on a number of fronts.
+It’s not possible to eliminate antimicrobial resistance, as microbes will always be able to modify themselves and adapt to their environment.
+However, there are some ways you could limit your exposure:

-- Work closely with a physician to discuss symptoms and decide on the correct medicine to treat any illness.
+- Work closely with a healthcare provider to discuss symptoms and decide on the correct medicine to treat any illness.

-- Follow exactly the directions for any prescription medicine.
+- Follow the directions exactly for any prescription medication.

-- Never take another person’s prescription medicine or share yours with them.
+- Never take another person’s prescription medication or share yours with them.

 - Never save old prescription drugs for use at a later time.